Some terms to be familiar with while we’re discussing employment:

 - Structural unemployment: this occurs due to the long-term change in the structure of an economy.
 Workers end up having the wrong skills in the wrong place – causing them to be unfit for employment.
 This can be explained by dividing it further:

-- Technological unemployment: this has rose in recent times as industrial robot, machinery and other technology being substituted for labour.
+- Technological unemployment: this has rose in recent times as industrial robots, machinery and other technology are being substituted for labour, leaving people jobless.

-- Sectoral unemployment: unemployed caused as a sector/industry declined and leave its workers unemployed
+- Sectoral unemployment: unemployed caused as a sector/industry declines and leave its workers unemployed.

 - Seasonal unemployment: this occurs as a result of the demand for a product being seasonal.
 For example, the demand for umbrellas will fall in non-monsoon seasons, and so workers in umbrella manufacturing firms will become unemployed over those seasons.